akshavib/akshavib/README.md

 <h1 align="center">Hi there 👋🏽, I'm Akshavi Baskaran!</h1>
-<h3 align="center">A passionate second year software engineering student at Carleton University!
+<h3 align="center">A passionate third year software engineering student at Carleton University!
 As a dedicated student always seeking to expand my knowledge, I am eager to gain a better understanding of the programming world. </h3>

-- 🌱 I’m currently learning **JavaScript, ReactJS and NextJS.**
+- 🌱 I’m currently learning **AI/ML.**

 - 📫 How to reach me **akshavi.bt@gmail.com**